 Between the roots of roses and spices.

 I used to think this was by Swinburne but was disabused by someone ‘in the know.’
 I read it quoted somewhere but cannot even remember where that was now!
-So if anyone knows who, what or where this is from I would be very grateful to know.
+So if anyone knows who, what or where this is from I would be very interested to know.

 I love somebody, I love nobody,